-- Wheels must be equipped with quick release skewers. - Tires must be in excellent condition, without any cuts all the way through tire tread or nicked sidewalls. - Inflate your tires the night before the ride (to check for problems early). - Brakes in perfect working order. - Drive train (chain, derailleurs, shifters) lubricated and working smoothly. - Pedals: equipped with toe clips or clipless pedals with cycling specific shoes. - Get bike tuned up before the B-SIG starts. - See bike maintenance article on pages 26-27.
+- Wheels must be equipped with quick release skewers. - Tires must be in excellent condition, with no cuts that go all the way through the tire tread and no nicked sidewalls. - Inflate your tires the night before the ride (to check for problems early). - Brakes in perfect working order. - Drive train (chain, derailleurs, shifters) lubricated and working smoothly. - Pedals: equipped with toe clips or clipless pedals with cycling specific shoes. - Get bike tuned up before the B-SIG starts. - See bike maintenance article on pages 29-30.